metabrainz/metabrainz.org/docs/oauth/registration-requests.rst

 =====================================

 Trusted clients can provision MetaBrainz accounts from their backend.
-The client supplies a username, email address, and optionally its trusted email confirmation status and OAuth scopes.
+The client supplies a username, email address, and optional OAuth scopes.
+Emails provided by these trusted clients are always treated as verified immediately.
 MetaBrainz creates an account without a password and sends a welcome email containing the OAuth client's name, description, the exact scopes granted (or that none were granted), and a link for the user to choose a password.
 The welcome email is always sent, since it carries the link with which the user can set a password; if it cannot be delivered, the account is not created and the request fails.
-The link verifies an unconfirmed email address and expires after seven days.
+The password-setup link expires after seven days.
 When scopes are requested, the response includes access and refresh tokens for the new user.

 Every account created this way is recorded against the client that created it, so the origin of the account outlives the tokens issued alongside it.